 Figure 1 The Number of clusters of K

-Figure 2 shows the number of clusters based on the principal component analysis (PCA) results used to remove outliers.
-The correct number of clusters is determined by looking at the line graph when it slopes.
-From Figure 1, the chart begins to drop at point 3 and point 4.
-From Figure 2, the chart starts to decline at point 3 and tells 4.

-Figure 2 The Number of clusters of K with PCA

 The analysis was carried out using the Elbow Method at point 3 and point 4 using the K-Means clustering model.
-Still, using Principal Component Analysis (PCA), the number of clusters is also found at the end 3 points 4.
-Based on the two validation methods, it is found that without using Principal Component Analysis (PCA) and using Principal Component Analysis (PCA), the best usage grouping in the electricity consumption sector is at point 3.
+The best usage grouping in the electricity consumption sector is at point 3.
 Still, the analysis results show that at point 4, there are outliers (groups at the dark green point) in the distribution.
-The study of k-means effects in Figure 3 and Figure 4 can be seen below without using Principal Component Analysis (PCA).
+The study of k-means effects in Figure 2 and Figure 3 can be seen below without using Principal Component Analysis (PCA).

-Figure 3 Cluster result of k = 3
+Figure 2 Cluster result of k = 3